raulsammer/raulsammer/README.md

 **`Digital Craftsman (Developer/Electronic/Creator)`**

-Industrial Engineering student passionate about programming, electronics and data science.
-One of my passions is teaching, that's why I create educational content on my YouTube channel, trying to show that real problems can be solved with code and science. 💚
+Industrial Engineering student passionate about programming.
+Trying to show that real problems can be solved with code 💚

 Actively looking to collaborate on new interesting projects.